MoneySavingExpert.com homepage

 ~ Brie

-We asked the Trussell Trust if it recommends changing things up according to the time of year.
+We asked Trussell if it recommends changing things up according to the time of year.
 "Most foodbanks don't have the facilities to store fresh food, so emergency food parcels tend to be consistent throughout the year," its spokesperson told us.
 "Many foodbanks do try and provide seasonal items, such as Christmas puddings, and will make direct appeals for these items when they're needed."

 What to donate to a foodbank at Christmas